RabanserD/RabanserD/README.md

 </p>

 ---
-I'm a System/Application Administrator specialized in the Microsoft ecosystem, especiallyin: Microsoft 365, Azure, Windows Server.
+I'm a System/Application Administrator specialized in the Microsoft ecosystem, especially in Microsoft 365, Azure, Windows Server.

 Since working in DevOps I got some basic knowledge in Microservices, Docker, MongoDB, CI/CD and many more

 - 🔭 I work at [Crystal Design GmbH](https://github.com/crystal-design-gmbh)
 - 💬 Don't ask me about when I can start working on that ticket
 - ⚡ Fun fact: I once created a now out of date blog at [https://www.rabanser.tech/](https://www.rabanser.tech/) where I wanted to write down things I have to google constantly.
 Last post however is from 2019, but somehow the site is still receiving traffic.
-Dont ask my why 🤷‍♂️
+Don't ask my why 🤷‍♂️